 Summary

-Significant Government reforms to “tackle” the umbrella company market are underway, including legislating to define umbrella companies in the Employment Rights Bill in order to bring them within the scope of ‘employment businesses’ and allow for their regulation.
+Significant Government reforms to “tackle” the umbrella company market are underway, including legislating to define umbrella companies in the Employment Rights Bill to bring them within the scope of ‘employment businesses’ and allow for their regulation.

 In this article, we explore the forthcoming changes and how to prepare.